So you want to go to Guatemala… We’re all for it!

 Dangerous Places in Guatemala

-There are many amazing places in Guatemala and others that aren’t safe for travellers.
+There are many amazing places in Guatemala however you might be wondering how dangerous is Guatemala?
 Whenever you get to a new destination, ask your accommodation if there are any areas or neighbourhoods to avoid.
 To help you plan a successful trip, we’ve listed some no-go areas below:

 acatenango and fuego volcano at sunrise in guatemala